Jeff-Emmett/canvas-website/backlog/tasks/task-039 - MapShape-Integration-Connect-Subsystems-to-Canvas-Shape.md

 - Automerge sync for collaborative editing

 Phase 5: Automerge Sync Integration - Analyzing existing sync architecture.
 TLDraw shapes sync automatically via TLStoreToAutomerge.ts.
 MapShape props should already sync since they're part of the shape record.

+**Automerge Sync Implementation Complete (Dec 5, 2025):**

+1. **Collaborative sharedLocations** - Added `sharedLocations: Record<string, SharedLocation>` to MapPresenceConfig props

+2. **Conflict-free updates** - Each user updates only their own key in sharedLocations, allowing Automerge CRDT to handle concurrent updates automatically

+3. **Location sync effect** - When user shares location, their coordinate is published to sharedLocations with userId, userName, color, timestamp, and privacyLevel

+4. **Auto-cleanup** - User's entry is removed from sharedLocations when they stop sharing

+5. **Collaborator markers** - Renders MapLibre markers for all other users' shared locations (different from user's own pulsing marker)

+6. **Stale location filtering** - Collaborator locations older than 5 minutes are not rendered

+7. **UI updates** - Presence panel now shows count of online collaborators

+**How it works:**

+- MapShape props sync automatically via existing TLDraw → Automerge infrastructure

+- When user calls editor.updateShape() to update MapShape props, changes flow through TLStoreToAutomerge.ts

+- Remote changes come back via Automerge patches and update the shape's props

+- Each user only writes to their own key in sharedLocations, so no conflicts occur
 <!-- SECTION:NOTES:END -->